-PLEASE NOTE: Supernatural Tales is currently closed to submissions.
+PLEASE NOTE: Supernatural Tales is closed to submissions for the time being.

 I set an upper limit of 7,000 words on a submission.
 I might consider something longer, but it had better be brilliant.
 The lower limit is 1,500 words.

 I prefer files in Word or RTF submitted by email to:

 Please submit one story at a time, and include a brief author bio (up to fifty words).

 ST is also published an as ebook.
 If you don't want your story appear in ebook form as well as in print, please do not submit to ST.